 Pus draining from the ear may make it harder for the doctor to see the eardrum.

 Audiology testing can measure how much hearing has been lost.

 You can take steps at home to treat ear pain.

-The opening in the eardrum usually heals by itself within 2 months.
-Any hearing loss is most often short-term.
+The opening in the eardrum most often heals by itself within 2 months if it is a small hole.

 Rarely, other problems may occur, such as:

 When to Contact a Medical Professional

 If your pain and symptoms improve after your eardrum ruptures, you may wait until the next day to see your provider.

 Call your provider right away after your eardrum ruptures if you: